LennartKeller/trf_training_tut/text/HuggingFaceTrainer.md

 There are two different options to customize certain aspects of the training.

 Firstly, callbacks can be created using a dedicated API.
-These callbacks are then executed at certain events while training (i.e. the end of an epoch).
+These callbacks are then executed at certain events while training (i.e., the end of an epoch).
 The main purpose of callbacks is not to modify but to extend the `Trainer`.
 Callbacks are an easy tool to define additional operations, like pruning the model after each epoch or modifying the gradients before each update-step of the optimizer.

 Secondly, if a task requires modifying the `train-test-val`-loop itself, creating a custom trainer via subclassing is the best option.
 Each of these loops is structured in a two-fold way.
 A method that ends with `<train/test/val>-step` defines the logic to process a single batch of data, while the `<train/test/val>-step` methods define the loops as a whole.
-So it is possible to device whether to change parts of these stages or to rewrite them completly.
+So it is possible to device whether to change parts of these stages or to rewrite them completely.

 __Training Arguments__